nicm42/100-days-of-code-v2/log.md

 **18th June 2020**
 Watched some more unit testing videos.
 Then, because it was short and I didn't have much time, watched one on Parcel.

+**19th June 2020**
+I did a couple of 7kyu katas for some light relief and then found a couple series that start at 7kyu and get harder.
+And then took ages on the 7kyus refactoring them to have fewer lines of code.